 How do you prefer your pretzels?
 Do you like them warm, soft, and chewy, or crunchy and salty?
 Whichever way you like them best, pretzels are a favorite snack with Americans eating an average of 1.5 pounds of pretzels per year.
 We get to celebrate that love on April 26th because it’s National Pretzel Day.

-It is believed that pretzels were invented by monks who used leftover scraps of bread dough and formed them into a shape that has been interpreted as the Holy Trinity, Celtic knots and even the “knot” of marriage.
-Of course, today pretzels are a popular snack in bars, sporting events, festivals and of course, from street vendors.
+It is believed that pretzels were invented by monks who used leftover scraps of bread dough and formed them into a shape that has been interpreted as the Holy Trinity, Celtic knots, and even the “knot” of marriage.
+Of course, today pretzels are a popular snack in bars, sporting events, festivals, and street vendors.
 Pennsylvania is considered the center of pretzel production — it’s where National Pretzel Day was started and they even have a pretzel museum!

-A super indulgent, sweet and salty treat can never go wrong, can it?
+A super indulgent, sweet, and salty treat can never go wrong, can it?
 Annie McGee‘s Caramel Apple Stuffed Pretzel Rolls is the perfect ting between a sticky bun, pretzel, and a Swedish coffee cake ring.
-Drizzled with some caramel over the whole rolls makes every piece a taste of heaven!
+Drizzled with some caramel over the whole roll makes every piece a taste of heaven!

 Source: Buttery Pretzels

-This is the perfect recipe to make with your friends, or in the kids birthday party!
+This is the perfect recipe to make with your friends, or at a kid’s birthday party!
 Namita Tiwari‘s Buttery Pretzels are fun and easy to make, as they contain few ingredients, and most of them you can get at any convenience store!
-Make these, and your home will be filled with a delicious smell of baked goods.
-They are perfectly paired with dairy-free cream and a soup if you want a full meal.
+Make these, and your home will be filled with the delicious smell of baked goods.
+They are perfectly paired with dairy-free cream and soup if you want a full meal.